fourkitchens/project_ci

 This package expects your project to have the following support scaffolding to run out of the box:

 Set up of the Circle tasks assumes you are doing this with a bot user.
-Please ensure that the bot user you are using has account on both the github organization where your site lives as well as the hosting provider.
+Please ensure that the bot user you are using has account on both the GitHub organization where your site lives and the hosting provider.
 You will need:

 • an SSH Key (private and public)